axieinfinity/ronin-documentation/docs/community/contribute/templates.md

 ## Prerequisites
 Optionally, explain what knowledge the user needs to have, or what configuration they must complete, before starting.

-## Steps
+## Get started body
 Write the steps of the procedure following the instructions in https://developers.google.com/style/procedures.
-Keep adding procedure sections until you've completed the page.
+You can call this section "Steps" or use a name similar to the page title.
+For example: "Get started with Ronin CLI" is the page title, and "Set up the CLI" is the get started body title.

 ## Next steps
 Provide a recap and include actionable next steps that the user can take after completing this page.